avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### August 9th, 2021:

+​	After talking with Dr. Ghassemi today, we've decided that the best use of time for the next two weeks is to implement the following feature:
+​	We want the ability to upload an arbitrary file containing python code to the browser.
+The files should then be able to be selected during a stream and act as a black box through which data is sent through with an Analyzer.
+This would allow any arbitrary algorithm (for example a trained ML network) to act on the incoming data.
+In order to accomplish this, I've laid out some goals for myself this week:

+- Create an analyzer that reads functions from files in a particular directory which it passes the data through.
+- Add the ability to select these files in any order from the browser.
+- Add the ability to upload arbitrary files to this directory from the browser.
+- Make absolutely certain that these files don't have sudo privileges.
+That would be bad.

+Immediately a couple things came up.
+First, what if import statements are used in this arbitrary file?
+Do those need to be confined to the inside of the function?
+If that is the case, then the module would need to be loaded in every single time a data chunk needs to be fed through it.
+What would be best is to load all modules in beforehand to skip this, though I'll worry about that later.

 ##### August 5th, 2021:

 ​	The goal for today will be to make a new feature for the app that reads data from a given Redis database and feeds the whole thing into a black box algorithm (will eventually be ML training).
 There are a lot of things that would be useful for this - for example, the ability to trim datasets to get rid of unhelpful stuff at the beginning or end.
 However given the time constraint I think those may have to wait, and I can trim the data manually through the redis CLI.